WHO report: COVID likely 1st jumped into humans from animals

 That last possibility was previously dismissed by the WHO and the U.S. Centers for Disease Control and Prevention but researchers on this mission have taken it up again, further raising questions about the politicization of the study since China has long pushed the theory.

-It said highly similar viruses have been found in pangolins, which are another kind of mammal, but scientists have yet to identify the same coronavirus in animals that has been infecting humans.
+The report said highly similar viruses have been found in pangolins, a scaly anteater prized in traditional Chinese medicine, but scientists have yet to identify the same coronavirus in animals that has been infecting humans.

 The AP received the draft copy on Monday from a Geneva-based diplomat from a WHO-member country.
 It wasn't clear whether the report might still be changed prior to release, though the diplomat said it was the final version.
 A second diplomat confirmed getting the report too.
 Both refused to be identified because they were not authorized to release it ahead of publication.

-"All hypotheses are on the table and warrant complete and further studies from what I have seen so far," he said at a news conference.
+“All hypotheses are on the table and warrant complete and further studies,” he said at a news conference.